University Student Health Services

 Important Pharmacy Announcement

-VCU Student Health is excited to announce our new partnership with VCU Health System (VCUHS) Pharmacy starting May 2024.
-This collaboration aims to enhance the quality and accessibility of pharmaceutical care to our students, ensuring continuity of care.
+VCU Student Health is excited to announce our new partnership with VCU Health System (VCUHS) Pharmacy, which aims to enhance the quality and accessibility of pharmaceutical care to our students.
+As a result, our own VCU Student Health Pharmacy closed permanently in May 2024.

 Student Health FAQs